lingoport-public/LocWorld44/nonstandard/unevendir/languages/README.md

 ## Localyzer Note
 With Lingoport [Localyzer](https://lingoport.com/software-internationalization-products/localyzer-localization-automation/), the transform framework is used to move the <code>.../resources/source/en.json</code> type files to <code>.../resources/en.json</code> and the system (automation, verification, dashboard, TMS or MT, etc.) works smoothly.
-And it does not change the way the files in the repository.
+And it does not change the way the files are in the repository.